5 Archaeological Discoveries That Confirmed the Bible in 2025

 When these new technologies were applied to the Dead Sea Scrolls, they revealed that:

-• The manuscripts are older than previously thought: Previous datings were wrong by 80 to 160 years
+1. The manuscripts are older than previously thought: Earlier datings were off by 80 to 160 years

-• Some scrolls predate the Qumran community itself: This means they weren't all produced there, but brought from other places as already ancient and venerated texts
+2. Some scrolls predate the Qumran community itself: This means they were not all produced there, but brought from elsewhere as already old and venerated texts

-• The scroll of the prophet Daniel may date from 250-200 BC: This is the most revolutionary discovery
+3. The scroll of the prophet Daniel may date to 250-200 B.C.: This is the most revolutionary discovery

-Skeptical critics have long argued that the book of Daniel couldn't have been written in the 6th century BC, as traditionally dated, because its prophecies are "too detailed."
-According to these critics, Daniel would have been written around 165 BC, after the events it describes, functioning as "history disguised as prophecy."
+Skeptical critics have long argued that the book of Daniel could not have been written in the 6th century B.C., as traditionally dated, because its prophecies are "too detailed."
+According to these critics, Daniel was written around 165 B.C., after the events it describes, functioning as "history disguised as prophecy."

-The argument was simple: Daniel's prophecies about successive empires, about Antiochus Epiphanes and the Temple's profanation are so precise they could only have been written after they happened.
+The argument was simple: Daniel's prophecies about successive empires, about Antiochus Epiphanes and the desecration of the Temple, are so precise that they could only have been written after they happened.

-New datings show that copies of the book of Daniel found at Qumran date from 250 to 200 BC — long before the Maccabean era (165 BC).
+The new datings show that copies of the book of Daniel found at Qumran date from 250 to 200 B.C. — long before the time of the Maccabees (165 B.C.).

-If a copy of Daniel was already circulating in 250-200 BC, the original text would need to be even older.
+If a copy of Daniel was already circulating in 250-200 B.C., the original text would have to be even older.
 This means Daniel was written before the events it describes, not after.

-Dr. Rodrigo Silva, a Brazilian archaeologist working in excavations in Israel, will publish in January 2026 a 22-page academic article demonstrating how these new datings definitively refute the theory that Daniel is a Maccabean composition.
+Dr. Rodrigo Silva, a Brazilian archaeologist working on excavations in Israel, will publish a 22-page academic article in January 2026 demonstrating how these new datings definitively refute the theory that Daniel is a Maccabean composition.

 Another Discovery: "Poor in Spirit" Finally Explained

 For centuries, scholars debated the meaning of this enigmatic phrase.
-The Qumran manuscripts revealed that "anawê ruach" literally means "those bent/bowed in/by the spirit/wind."
+The Qumran manuscripts revealed that "anawe ruach" literally means "those bowed/bent in/by the spirit/wind."

-The image is poetic and powerful: when the wind (ruach = breath, wind, spirit) passes through a wheat field, the grains bend in the wind's direction.
-Thus, "poor in spirit" describes those who bow, bend, submit when God's Spirit blows over them.
+The image is poetic and powerful: when the wind (ruach = breath, wind, spirit) passes over a wheat field, the grains bend in the direction of the wind.
+Thus, "poor in spirit" describes those who bow, bend, and submit when God's Spirit blows over them.

-It's not about intellectual poverty or lack of self-esteem, but about a posture of humble submission to the divine breath.
+It is not a matter of intellectual poverty or low self-esteem, but of a posture of humble submission to the divine breath.

-Found: The Exact Prison Where the Apostle Paul Was Held in Caesarea Maritima
+The Exact Prison Where the Apostle Paul Was Held in Caesarea Maritima Has Been Found

 Caesarea Maritima, built by Herod the Great, was for centuries the Roman administrative capital of Judea.
 Herod's magnificent palace, which later served as the official residence of Roman governors — including Pontius Pilate — was already well known to archaeologists.

-For decades, tour guides and archaeologists pointed to the vicinity of the palace and said: "The prison where Paul was held must be around here, somewhere near the governor's palace."
+For decades, tour guides and archaeologists pointed near the palace and said: "The prison where Paul was held must be around here, somewhere near the governor's palace."
 Marble fragments with the Latin inscription "Custodiarum" (place of custody) found in the area confirmed this assumption.

 But no one knew exactly where.

-In 2024-2025, during urban infrastructure work — once again, plumbing! — workers found ancient structures exactly beside the ruins of Herod's Palace.
+In 2024-2025, during urban infrastructure works — once again, pipelines! — workers found ancient structures right next to the ruins of Herod's Palace.

-Archaeologists were called and, upon excavating, discovered the entrance to an underground complex.
-Descending several meters below the ancient street level, they found the Roman prison.
+Archaeologists were called in and, as they excavated, they discovered the entrance to an underground complex.
+Descending several meters below the level of the ancient street, they found the Roman prison.

-The discovered structure has all the characteristics of a first-century Roman prison:
+The structure that was discovered has all the features of a first-century Roman prison:

-• Dark and damp cells carved in rock
+• Dark, damp cells carved into the rock

 • Strategic location: Immediately adjacent to the governor's palace